-A. Assessment: Contractor shall complete an assessment within 10 days of opening a client to Wraparound on all clients that are not currently opened to Behavioral Wellness.
+A. Assessment: Contractor shall complete an assessment within 10 days of opening a client to the Program that are not currently opened to Behavioral Wellness.
 Contractor shall then email the authorization form, WIT referral sheet, and Medi-Cal eligibility to County's QCM department for approval.